My Approach

 Matters Most

-The real impact isn’t just in what gets built—but in what gets avoided, clarified, or simplified before it ever becomes a problem.
+The real impact isn’t just in what gets built.

 When judgment improves,